-This section downloads an orientation estimation algorithm, also known as Attitude and Heading Reference Systems (AHRS), into the STM32.
+This section downloads an orientation estimation algorithm, also known as Attitude and Heading Reference Systems (AHRS), into the uC.
 The exoarm will output the orientation state as serial data both via USB and bluetooth.

-Load basicAHRSandFB code to STM32.
+1) Load basicAHRSandFB code to the uC.
 Make sure SerialDebug is set to true and that the motor power is disconnected.
 Note that the code was based on Kris Winer's MPU9250 code.